GalenaHill/BikeDistributorConsoleApp/README.md

 **Summary**

-As shipped, the refactored solution is now enabled to addresses the following:
+As shipped, the refactored solution is now enabled to address the following:

-1. Order processing for not just bikes, but also any other inventory item;
+1. Order processing (dynamic calculation and reciept issuance) for not just bikes, but also any other inventory item;

-2. Dynamic order calculation - The most dynamic process in the entire solution is the order calculation.
+2. Order calculation - The most dynamic process in the entire solution is the order calculation.
 It is subject to a variety of main drivers:

         a.  varying number of lines;
         b.  varying price and quantity per line;